 The visit was part of a wider mission by the PSC to explore and learn about the US space industry and those UK companies which have a US presence, in order to better inform policy making in the UK.
 The delegation also received a briefing from Colorado Air and Space Port Director Dave Ruppel on the challenges and issues faced in operating a space port, as well as the opportunities and benefits such facilities can bring to the local economy.

-The precooler, which was designed and manufactured at Reaction Engines’ facility in Culham, UK, is a vital enabling technology of the SABRE engine.
-It cools the hot air entering the engine at high speeds to ambient temperatures that can then be passed to a conventional turbocompressor.
+The precooler, which was designed and manufactured at Reaction Engines’ facility in Culham, UK, is a vital enabling technology of the SABRE™ engine.
+It cools the hot air entering the engine at high speeds to ambient temperatures that can then be used to drive the engine’s turbo-machinery.
 This enables the SABRE engine to operate at far higher speeds in the atmosphere than existing jet engines.

 In air-breathing mode in the upper atmosphere, SABRE has the potential to revolutionise high-speed flight and enable a new class of hypersonic aircraft.
 In rocket mode, SABRE can greatly reduce the cost of space access over existing systems, while also bringing aircraft-like levels of availability and reliability.